You want to apply Citizenship for adults

 • Somalia

-• The identification documents of stateless Palestinians are also subject to special requirements.
+The identity documents of stateless Palestinians are also subject to special requirements.

-Read more about the Swedish Migration Agency’s assessment of identification documents
+The Swedish Migration Agency’s assessment of identity documents

 In some cases, a family member can prove your identity

-If you do not have an identification document, in some cases your family member (spouse, parent, adult child, or sibling) can certify your identity.
+If you do not have an identity document, in some cases your family member (spouse, parent, adult child, or adult sibling) can certify your identity.
 For a family member to prove your identity, the following is required:

 • your family member must be a Swedish citizen and have proven their own identity in a way that is acceptable today

-• during previous residence permit investigations, you and your family member must have provided consistent information about, e.g. your identities, background, and family situation
+• during previous residence permit investigations, you and your family member must have provided consistent information about, for example, your identities, background, and family situation

 • prior to coming to Sweden, you must have lived together for long enough for your family member to have knowledge of your background and life story, so that your identity can be reliably and certainly proven.